waii-ai/waii-sdk-js/README.md

   - `role` (optional): A string representing the role associated with the database connection.
   - `path` (optional): A string representing the path to the database.
   - `parameters` (optional): An object containing additional parameters related to the database connection.

+- `connector_status` (optional): An array of `ConnectorStatus` objects representing the status of the database connectors.
+Each `ConnectorStatus` object may contain the following fields:

+  - `status` (required): A string representing the status of the database connection.
+Valid values are "completed", "indexing", "not-started".
+  - `schema_status` (optional): An array of `SchemaIndexingStatus` objects representing the status of the schema indexing.
+Each `SchemaIndexingStatus` object may contain the following fields:
+    - `status` (required): A string representing the status of the schema indexing.
+Valid values are "completed", "indexing", "not-started".
+    - `n_pending_indexing_tables` (required): A number representing the number of tables pending indexing.
+    - `n_total_tables` (required): A number representing the total number of tables.

 ### Get Database Connections <a name="get-database-connections"></a>